christavanijzendoorn/grainsizeanalysis-aeolis/README.md

 - Github: https://github.com/openearth/aeolis-python
 - Read the docs: https://aeolis.readthedocs.io/en/latest/

-The Python code in this repository including its output can be found through LINK.
+The Python code in this repository including its output can be found through https://doi.org/10.4121/22220134.